Cephalosynthesis/squid-6/about.md

 ## Yael Oosthuizen

+{% include figure_image.html
+fig_class="centered_figure"
+class="circular_images"
+max-width="300px"
+file="about-yael.jpg"
+alt="Yael on an adventure."%}

+Yaël Oosthuizen is graduating with an Electrical Engineering degree at the end of summer 2025.
+The SQUID-6 has provided an opportunity to apply electrical systems integration and systems engineering principles.
+It also allowed him to combine his passion for music with his expertise in end-to-end engineering design and manufacturing.

+Contact: oost.yael@gmail.com

 <!--
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)